tristansamuk/vanilla-sky/README.md

 # 🍦 Vanillasky

-Vanillasky is a clone of the social media platform [Bluesky](https://bsky.app/) built using only TypeScript, CSS, and HTML.
+Vanillasky is a clone of the social media app [Bluesky](https://bsky.app/).

-Other than Vite, I didn't use any third-party software, frameworks, or libraries.
+It’s a single-page application built with TypeScript, CSS, and HTML.
+Aside from Vite, no third-party software, frameworks, or libraries were used in this project.

-This initial version of the project is frontend-only, so posts and other user data don't persist between sessions.
-However, I plan to implement a backend as a future project, most likely using Node and a similar vanilla TypeScript approach.
+Currently, the project is frontend-only, so posts and other user data don’t persist between sessions.
+However, I plan to implement a backend using Node and a similar vanilla TypeScript approach.

-And while I love using AI tools, none of the code in this repo is AI-generated.
-I used ChatGPT strictly for help with code review, debugging, and proof-reading documentation.
+While I appreciate AI tools, none of the code in this repository is AI-generated.
+I used ChatGPT solely for code review, debugging, and proofreading documentation.

 ## 📌 Project Status

 **In Development**: This project is currently a work in progress.
 I'm actively implementing additional features and improvements.
-Estimated completion is spring 2025.
+**Estimated completion**: Spring 2025.

 ## 🎯 Goals